JacobDB/contribution-guide/git/style-guide.md

 - All messages should be in past tense.
     - Fixed, not fixes
     - Updated, not Updates
-- Titles should be concise and descriptive
+- Titles should be concise and descriptive.
+If you're fixing an issue, reference it at the end of the title as "; Fixed \#47" (see below for an example)
 - Descriptions should be detailed and organized

 ## Good Commits